Fire Safety and Decoration Policies

 under glass or acrylic/Plexiglas.

 - No metal tacks, fasteners, screws or nails.
-We recommend Scotch® Mounting Putty or Command strips, as these products will not remove paint or cause damage to walls.
+We recommend Scotch® Mounting Putty or Command strips, as these products will likely not remove paint or cause damage to walls.
+Do not remove the Command strips at the end of the year; these will be removed by Facilities Management staff.
+Please test the putty product on one area of your wall before using in multiple areas.
+You can be held financially responsible for any damages made to your wall.

-- Only three (3) strands of decorative lights can be strung together.
-Anything more than that is not permissible.
+- At most 3 strands of decorative lights can be strung together.

 - No extension cords.